-The Fund may invest in or have exposure to one or more Collective Investment Schemes including schemes that are managed by the Manager or affiliated companies.
-As the Fund may invest in or have exposure to other funds, the Fund, as a shareholder, may incur a duplication of fees and commissions (such as management fees (including performance fees), custody and transaction fees, other administration fees and audit fees).
-To the extent these Collective Investment Schemes are permitted to invest in turn in other funds, Shareholders may incur additional fees.
+The Fund may invest in one or more Collective Investment Schemes including schemes that are managed by the Manager or affiliated companies.
+In some cases, these Collective Investment Schemes may be unregulated.
+The Fund may invest in Collective Investment Schemes and other assets which may, on occasions, be illiquid.
+As the Fund may invest in other funds, Shareholders may incur a duplication of fees and commissions (such as management fees (including performance fees), custody and transaction fees, other administration fees and audit fees).
+To the extent these Collective Investment Schemes are permitted to invest in turn in other funds, Shareholders may incur additional fees to those mentioned below.